 Put us all into it

 When Myles Crawford, in Aeolus, tries to interest Stephen in writing something for the press, he suggests that he could "Put us all into it."
-When Bloom thinks in Eumaeus of writing something for a newspaper as Philip Beaufoy has done, he thinks of presenting "a miniature cameo of the world we live in."
+When Bloom thinks in Eumaeus of writing something for a newspaper as Philip Beaufoy has done, his idea is to present "a miniature cameo of the world we live in."
 Both journalistic moments predict the great novel that Joyce unveiled in 1922: a fiction that would give not only an encyclopedic account of human life but also a densely specific recreation of 1904 Dublin and its people.

 John Hunt 2020